IOTA-Ledger/blue-app-iota/README.md

 While having (only) 256 bits of entropy does not pose a security problem, it does not support the full potential of the IOTA seed.
 Thus, to use the full entropy supported by IOTA, an additional sufficiently long passphrase is needed!
 On the other hand, there are other factors that might have a higher security impact, like choosing proper random mnemonics (the Ledger Nano uses a TRNG for that matter) or selecting a higher security level.

-### IOTA Security Concerns on Ledger Hardware Wallets
+### IOTA Security Concerns Relating to Ledger Hardware Wallets

 All warnings on the Ledger are there for a reason, **MAKE SURE TO READ THEM** and refer to this document if there is any confusion.